 Work plays a significant part in all of our lives, and work life balance is something which is constantly evolving overtime.
-With Covid-19 the new working arrangements are different, what was once called going to work is now called working from home with most of us working remotely, which is completely different from the norm and what we are all used to.
+With new working arrangements in play, what was once called going to work is now called working from home, or working remotely.

-Life doesn’t have to be difficult because you’re working from home and you can still create a healthy work life balance, in this article we will outline the importance of work life balance, and how you can implement a helpful technique to take care of your mental health in the process.
+Not to fear, Life doesn’t have to be difficult working from home.
+In this article we will outline the importance of a healthy work life balance, taking care of your mental health in the process.

 The amount of time you focus on your work versus other aspects of your life, is an important aspect to healthy working environments, your lifestyle and overall health, which is different for everyone.
 The increasing effect of working long hours can cause a knock-on effect at home causing family strain and struggles, exhaustion, lack of concentration, interest and motivation.
 This can all link to stress which is the number one cause of most mental and physical health concerns, so why is it important to create a healthy work-life balance?